 When you want to return to production mode, change back to production/live API credentials.

-Is there an extra fee to offer PayPal Credit to customers? ↑ Back to top
+Is there an extra fee to offer PayPal Credit or Pay In 4 to customers? ↑ Back to top

 There’s no extra charge for this service to the store/site owner.

-If you are a PayPal accepting merchant, PayPal Credit is already included at checkout at no additional cost to your business.
+If you are a PayPal accepting merchant, PayPal Credit and Pay in 4 is already included at checkout at no additional cost to your business.
 You just pay your current PayPal transaction fees.

-Is PayPal Credit available in all countries? ↑ Back to top
+Is PayPal Credit and Pay In 4 available in all countries? ↑ Back to top

-It’s only available in the United States at the moment.
+It is available without limitation in the United States (US).

-Do I need to accept PayPal to offer PayPal Credit? ↑ Back to top
+Do I need to accept PayPal to offer PayPal Credit or Pay In 4? ↑ Back to top

 Yes.
-You must have an eligible PayPal payment solution integrated with your website to offer PayPal Credit (either through the PayPal checkout or as a PayPal Credit checkout button) and to advertise financing on your website.
+You must have an eligible PayPal payment solution integrated with your website to offer PayPal Credit and Pay In 4 (either through the PayPal checkout or as a PayPal Credit or Pay Later checkout button) and to advertise financing on your website.

-When do I get paid if my customers pay using PayPal Credit? ↑ Back to top
+When do I get paid if my customers pay using PayPal Credit or Pay In 4? ↑ Back to top

 Questions ↑ Back to top